Feeding behavior of Tyrannosaurus: Scavenging

-Most paleontologists accept that Tyrannosaurus was both an active predator and a scavenger like most large carnivores.
+Most paleontologists accept that Tyrannosaurus was an active predator, but would also scavenge opportunistically like virtually all other large predators.
 David Hone of Queen Mary, University of London, for example, wrote in his blog that ancering that it was either predator or scavenger in various papers has been unsatisfactory because it was most likely both.
 Switek also wrote that Tyrannosaurus was undoubtedly a predator and a scavenger, and that researchers have objected to the idea that Tyrannosaurus was an obligate scavenger and that there have only been a few studies to directly support the idea of Tyrannosaurus as an obligate scavenger.
 John Hutchinson, writing in his blog state that most scientists agree that Tyrannosaurus switched between being a predator and scavenger; not turning down a meal either dead or alive.